1prefix/pow-account/README.md

 *Step 3*.
 A Server calculates the target hash and checks if the target hash starts with the proper number of leading zeros.

 *Step 4*.
-If the number is wrong returns an error.
+A Server returns a successful response if the number of leading zeros is correct, otherwise returns an error.

-*Step 5*.
-A Server returns a response.

 ## Installation